cyphar/comp2129/README.md

 University of Sydney COMP2129 course.
 All of the files in this repository are entirely my own work.

+# Warning #

+I've been informed that some current COMP2129 students have been plagiarising the code from this project, and removing the copyright statement to try to hide their plagiarism.

+These attempts have obviously failed, since you're reading this warning.

+Aside from being against the University's policies on academic honesty (which can lead to you being severely penalised), it's also outright copyright infringement since the GPL mandates that a full copy of the license and copyright information be included in copies of the work.
+Not to mention that it's also completely unethical.

 ### License ###

 All of the source code in this project is licensed under the GNU General Public